-Additional statistics, such as dollar volume estimates for some kinds of business not separately shown in this report, are produced as a by-product of the regularly published statistics.
-These additional estimates have not been included in this publication because of high sampling variability, poor response, or other factors that may make them potentially misleading.
 It should be noted that some unpublished estimates can be derived directly from this report by subtracting published estimates from their respective totals.
-However, the estimates obtained by such subtraction would be subject to the poor response rates or high sampling variability described previously for unpublished kinds of business.
+However, the estimates obtained by such subtraction would be subject to the poor response rates or high sampling variability.
 Individuals who use estimates in this report to create new estimates should cite the Census Bureau as the source of only the original estimates.